jiahui-1101/Talentbank_Tech_Hackathon/README.md

-# Retention Signal Desk
+# NextTalent

-Retention Signal Desk is an AI-powered employee retention and talent re-engagement platform for employers.
+NextTalent is an AI-powered employee retention and talent re-engagement platform for employers.
 It helps companies detect which employees may be at risk of leaving before they resign, while also helping hiring managers rediscover strong past candidates, former employees, and ex-interns when new roles open.

 ## One-liner